Kanish010/Portfolio-Performance-Tracking-Tool/README.md

 # Dependencies:
 Before running the script, make sure to install the required libraries by executing the following command in your terminal or command prompt:

-pip install numpy yfinance scipy tensorflow tkinter
+pip install numpy yfinance scipy tensorflow tkinter cirq

 # Classes
 NeuralNetOptimizer: